-For many people when they think of safety hazards at work they picture worksites with heavy machinery, manufacturing floors, and employees engaging in demanding manual tasks under laborious circumstances.
+When they think of safety hazards at work, many people picture worksites with heavy machinery, manufacturing floors, and employees engaging in demanding manual tasks under laborious circumstances.
 This is not quite the case.
 While construction industries, and agriculture, forestry, fishing, and hunting experienced the highest death rates in 2020, the education and health services industries saw a marked increase in injury and illness rates.
 While the COVID-19 pandemic obviously impacted the number of illness cases, COVID-19 is not the only danger lurking in the office.

 Slips, trips, and falls at work are incredibly common.
 According to the National Safety Council, in 2020 alone, more than 211,000 workers suffered injuries that required days off from work.
 Marble and tile floors can be extremely hazardous and slippery, especially in areas where water is present such as kitchens, break rooms and bathrooms.
 Placing carpet, mats, or other slip-resistant materials can reduce falls, especially in areas such as entranceways.